ahmadalfy/blog/_posts/2024-04-13-search-friendly-dropdown-menu.md

 codepen: false
 codehighlighter: true
 date: 2024-04-13 00:00:00
+description: "How to build a search-in-page friendly dropdown menu using the hidden attribute with the value until-found."
 ---

 Dropdown menus have been around for a long time.
 They are a common way to build navigation menus with a lot of items.
 When these kind of menus were first introduced, we relied on JavaScript to make them work ([Suckerfish menus](https://alistapart.com/article/dropdowns/) anyone?).
 This is because the `:hover` pseudo-class was not supported on non-interactable elements (like `li`) in older browsers.
 That's not the case anymore, and we can now build dropdown menus that work without JavaScript.